 About the Study

-For this study, I analyzed a total of 1571 client reports from the Fall 2016 semester.
+For this study, I analyzed a total of 1571 client reports from the fall 2016 semester.
 The study is divided into two parts.
-The purpose of the first part of the study is to examine the needs and demands of the students that come to the Writing Center by quantifying the specific concepts that are discussed in the sessions (e.g., articles, subject-verb agreement, if it was a grammar session).; in the second part of the study, I analyze how frequently the focus of a session changes (e.g., a student might indicate he wants to work on grammar, but the client report indicates that it became a content session) and why.
+The purpose of the first part of the study is to examine the needs and demands of the students who come to the Writing Center by quantifying the specific concepts that are discussed in the sessions (e.g., articles, subject-verb agreement, if it was a grammar session).; in the second part of the study, I analyze how frequently the focus of a session changes (e.g., a student might indicate he wants to work on grammar, but the client report indicates that it became a content session) and why.

 Purpose